derek-dchu/awesome-note/java-ee.md

   2. Web-tier components run on the Java EE server.
 (JavaServer Page)
   3. Business-tier components run on the Java EE server.
 (Enterprise Beans)
   4. Enterprise information system (EIS)-tier software runs on the EIS server.
 (Database)

+## Java EE Containers
+**Containers** are the interface between a component and the low-level platform-specific functionality that supports the component.

+### Container Types
+* Java EE server: The runtime portion of a Java EE product, which provides EJB and web containers.
+* EJB container: Manages the execution of enterprise beans.
+* Web container: Manages the execution of web pages, servlets, and some EJB components.
+* Application client container: Manages the execution of application client components.
+* Applet container: Manages the execution of applets.
+Consists of a web browser and Java Plug-in running on the client together.

+### Java EE APIs
+### EJB
+EJB is a body of code having fields and methods to implement modules of business logic.

+* session bean: a transient conversation with a client.
+When the client finishes executing, the session bean and its data are gone.
+* message-driven bean: combines features of a session bean and a message listener, allowing a business component to receive messages asynchronously.

+### Servlet
+A servlet class extends the capabilities of servers that host applications accessed by way of a request-resoponse programming model.

+### JSP
+JSP lets us put snippets of servlet code directly into a text-based document (HTML or XML).

+### JSTL
+JSTL encapsulates core functionality common to many JSP applications.

+### JTA
+JTA provides a standard interface for demarcating transactions.

+### Bean Validation
+The Bean Validation specification defines a metadata model and API for validating data in JavaBeans components.

 ## Web Server